MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/limits-specifications-teams.md

 Teams uses these contacts:

-- Contacts in your organization's Active Directory.
+- Contacts in your organization's Active Directory
-- Contacts added to the user's Outlook default folder.
+- Contacts added to the user's Outlook default folder

 Teams users can communicate with anyone in your organization's Active Directory and can add anyone in your organization's Active Directory as a contact and to their contact lists.
 Teams users can also add contacts to Teams (**Chat** > **Contacts** or **Calls** > **Contacts**) for quick and easy access to the contact from within Teams.